-What’s the Difference in Level 1 and Level 2 Charging?
+What’s the difference in Level 1 and Level 2 charging?

 A Level 2 charger allows you to get on the road faster and be fully charged.
 240-volt chargers should be professionally installed and have a current of up to 32 Amps.
 Depending on the model of EV you own and how frequently you drive it, it’s possible to fill up about five times faster than with a Level 1 charger.
-If you drive long distances all the time, don’t have access to a high-powered charger near your destination or don’t want to wait so many hours before you get moving again, a Level 2 charger is the right choice for you and can be installed either hardwired or portable.
+If you drive long distances all the time, don’t have access to a high-powered charger near your destination or don’t want to wait hours before you get moving again, a Level 2 charger is the right choice for you.
+It can be installed either hardwired or portable.

 Not a lot, but some are key.
 First, you need to decide where you want the charger.
 If your garage is the preferred place, we can help you select what wall and exactly how it can be best configured.